mrmoss/wofgen/README.md

 Web Version:

-Alternatively, there is a running version at: https://nullify.cc/wof/
+There is a running version at: https://nullify.cc/wof/